We Can’t Underestimate What Moving To The Primary Channel Will Do For Netball

 A show all about real businesses & real opportunities

-Australia’s newest entrepreneur hopefuls, looking to turn their dreams into reality, will put everything on the line in Gordon Ramsay’s Food Stars, a brand-new series for the 9Network, premiering Tuesday, March 26, at 7.30pm on Channel 9 and 9Now.
+Australia's newest entrepreneur hopefuls, who looked to turn their dreams into reality, put everything on the line in Gordon Ramsay’s Food Stars, a brand-new series for the 9Network, which aired on Channel 9 and 9Now.

-Breaking into the multi-billion-dollar food and beverage industry can be an impossible feat, unless you’re lucky enough to have some big investors behind you.
+Breaking into the multi-billion-dollar food and beverage industry could be an impossible feat unless you were lucky enough to have some big investors behind you.

-Global culinary superstar and CEO Gordon Ramsay will be pitted against Australian business mogul Janine Allis.
-With an investment of $250,000 each, they’re on the hunt for Australia’s most exciting and innovative new food and drink ideas to mentor and invest in.
+Global culinary superstar and CEO Gordon Ramsay was pitted against Australian business mogul Janine Allis.
+With an investment of $250,000 each, they were on the hunt for Australia’s most exciting and innovative new food and drink ideas to mentor and invest in.

 Australia is the small business nation